velipso/sink/docs/embedding.md

   f_fsread: sink.fsread_f;
   user?: any;
 }

+function sink.scr_new(inc: sink.inc_st, curdir: string | null, posix: boolean, repl: boolean): sink.scr;
 ```

+### `inc`

+An object that provides functions for the compiler to read files from the filesystem.

+When a script uses `include` or `embed`, the compiler will query these functions (using the
+[search path](#scr_addpath)) to figure out how to resolve to the correct file, and read the file.

 The `f_fstype` function should query the filesystem, and return one of the results: `NONE`
 (i.e., `SINK_FSTYPE_NONE` in C, and `sink.fstype.NONE` in TypeScript) for a file that doesn't exist,